AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

    ![image](/help/user-guide/assets/launches-images/launches-19.png)

 ### Editing the Screens Launch to Add or Remove Channels {#editing-the-screens-launch-to-add-or-remove-channels}

-After you have created the launch, you can add or remove channels to the existing launch using **Edit Launch** option.
+After you have created the launch, you can add or remove channels to the existing launch using the **Edit Launch** option.

-When you are done, click **Save** to navigate back to **FutureLaunch** channel.
+When you are done, click **Save** to navigate back to the **FutureLaunch** channel.

 ### Promoting the Screens Launch Manually{#promote-the-screens-launch-manually}